-Tests: The student will be permitted to take tests during ISS.
+Tests: The student will be permitted to take tests during G.O.A.T.
 The teacher will be responsible for delivering and collecting any tests.

-Grades: The purpose of ISS is to provide a consequence for undesirable behavior.
+Grades: The purpose of G.O.A.T. is to provide an opportunity for a student to gather themselves, correct their misbehavior, and to be able to re-join their class at the earliest opportunity to create success for the student involved.
 Students are given the opportunity to do their class work without penalty.